ivanpopelyshev/FastPixel/README.md

 ## Modules

+API is completely synchronous & single thread.
-API is based on different modules, separated by files (thanks to gulp).
+Based on different modules, separated by files (thanks to gulp).
 There are three absolutely independence modules:
 - [Vector2][]
 - [Observer][]